-Landlords with properties in England and Wales must check that a tenant has a Right to Rent within the UK.
-You don't need to do this check in Scotland.
+Landlords with properties in England must check that a tenant has a Right to Rent within the UK.
+You don't need to do this check in Scotland, Wales or Northern Ireland.

 Referencing reports ordered through OpenRent provide advice for the landlord on how to check a tenant's right to rent.
 Unfortunately, we can't check a tenants right to rent for you, since the law says that the original documents must be checked in person, with the tenant present.